movestore/Template_Python_App/developer_README.md

 ### Let the user upload files to your App

-Sometimes it is useful that the user of your App can upload its own files during runtime.
+Sometimes it is useful that a MoveApps user working with your App can upload his/her own files during runtime.
 The SDK provides a way to access these uploaded files.

 With this mechanism it is also possible to let the user _overwrite_ your provided app files.
 Therefor we will extend the previous example in the following.